pipelight/nixos-tidy/README.md

 }
 ```

-This is pragmatic but doesn't allow for much cohesion between home.nix files.
+This is pragmatic but doesn't allow for much flexibility because the username is
+hardcoded.

+We want to define a global variable for usernames.

-Here we want to see **which users has which modules enabled at glance.** So we
+We want to see **which users has which modules enabled at glance.** So we will
-will use the flake style.
+use the flake style.

-### Flake style
+### Configuration with flakes

+Let's say you want to separate concerns and create a flake is related to
+**paranoid networking things**.
+You want this flake to be **applied to a
+specific list of users**.

-Let's say you split your flakes into three files.
+First split your flakes into three files.

-This flake is related to **networking things**.
-You want to separate concerns.

 ```sh
 my-network-flake